18 October 2021

 By Tom Collins

 Brian O’Donovan is a Corkman (his wife is from Crosshaven) with a smooth voice.
-He makes being bald look good, and he always seems to be in a suit.
+He makes being bald look good, and he always seems to be well turned out in a suit.
 He will be known to many – who no longer watch linear TV – from a friendly parody by fellow Corkman Comedian Tadgh Hickey (patreon.com/tadhghickey).

 Now, the real Brian O’Donovan has returned to Ireland, and has published a book looking back on his time as RTE News’ Washington (and indeed all of the US) Correspondent.
 To promote his new book he been doing signings locally, and spoke on RedFM this morning where he began his news career some 20 years ago.